 The Civil Rights Act, and specifically Title VI of the Act, establishes the prohibition of discrimination "on the basis of race, color or national origin" in any "program or activity receiving federal financial assistance."
-Subsequent legislation has extended the protection to include gender, disability, age, and income, and has broadened the application of the protection to all activities of federal aid recipients, sub-recipients, and contractors regardless of whether a particular activity is receiving federal funding.
+Subsequent legislation has extended the protection to include gender, disability, age and income.
+Additionally, legislation has broadened the application of the protection to all activities of federal aid recipients, sub-recipients and contractors regardless of whether a particular activity is receiving federal funding.

-The 1994 Executive Order 12898 focused attention on Title VI of the Civil Rights Act by providing that "each federal agency shall make achieving environmental justice part of its mission by identifying and addressing, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and low-income populations."
+The 1994 Executive Order 12898 (also described at the end of the chapter, in the section listing all pertinent federal and state regulations) focused attention on Title VI of the Civil Rights Act by providing that "each federal agency shall make achieving environmental justice part of its mission by identifying and addressing, as appropriate, disproportionately high and adverse human health or environmental effects of its programs, policies and activities on minority populations and low-income populations."